tschatzl/tschatzl.github.io/_posts/2022-03-14-jdk18-g1-parallel-gc-changes.md

 There have been quite a few user-visible changes specific to G1 this release:

-  * The [remembered set](https://docs.oracle.com/en/java/javase/17/gctuning/garbage-first-garbage-collector-tuning.html#GUID-A0343B53-A690-4DDE-98F9-9877096DBF0F) rewrite covered by [JDK-8017163](https://bugs.openjdk.java.net/browse/JDK-8017163) **massively reduces G1 memory consumption at no cost**.
-It reduces memory footprint for remembered sets significantly.
-The following figure compares memory consumption as reported by [NMT](https://docs.oracle.com/en/java/javase/17/vm/native-memory-tracking.html) for the GC component for some object cache-like application for JDK 17 and JDK 18.
+  * The [remembered set](https://docs.oracle.com/en/java/javase/17/gctuning/garbage-first-garbage-collector-tuning.html#GUID-A0343B53-A690-4DDE-98F9-9877096DBF0F) rewrite covered by [JDK-8017163](https://bugs.openjdk.java.net/browse/JDK-8017163) **massively reduces G1 native memory consumption at no cost**.
+It reduces native memory footprint for remembered sets significantly.
+The following figure compares native memory consumption as reported by [NMT](https://docs.oracle.com/en/java/javase/17/vm/native-memory-tracking.html) for the GC component for some object cache-like application for JDK 17 and JDK 18.

     ![Memory usage BigRAMTester 20GB](/assets/20220215-bigramtester-memoryusage.png)

-    Memory usage, in particular remembered set memory usage, has gone down from around 2GB peak (JDK 17, blue) to 1.3GB (JDK 18, purple) peak in stable state, saving around 35-40% of memory.
+    Native memory usage, in particular remembered set memory usage, has gone down from around 2GB peak (JDK 17, blue) to 1.3GB (JDK 18, purple) peak in stable state, saving around 35-40% of memory.

     (Trivia: JDK 8 uses almost 5.8GB of native memory for the same application, JDK 11 4GB).

-    The change also adds a new NMT category called `GCCardSet` which counts the memory usage of the G1 remembered set only; the existing `GC` NMT category contains all other garbage collection memory usage.
-In the graph above the `GC` component only memory usage for JDK 18 is indicated by the yellow "Floor" line.
+    The change also adds a new NMT category called `GCCardSet` which counts the native memory usage of the G1 remembered set only; the existing `GC` NMT category contains all other garbage collection native memory usage.
+In the graph above the `GC` component only native memory usage for JDK 18 is indicated by the yellow "Floor" line.

     Following is an example on how these categories look like in the NMT report: